rbisdorff/Digraph3/docSphinx/pearls.rst

      Epistemic determination    :  0.300
      Bipolar-valued equivalence : +0.234

-We notice in :numref:`globalCorr` Line 4 that the ordinal correlation *tau(g,nf)* index between the *Net-Flows* ranking *nf* and the determined part of the outranking digraph *g* is quite high (+0.78).
+We notice in :numref:`globalCorr` Line 4 that the ordinal correlation *tau(g,nf)* index between the *NetFlows* ranking *nf* and the determined part of the outranking digraph *g* is quite high (+0.78).
 Due to the rather high number of missing data, the *r* -valued relational equivalence between the *nf* and the *g* digraph, with a characteristics value of *only* +0.234, may be misleading.
 Yet, +0.234 still corresponds to an epistemic majority support of nearly 62% of the movie critics' rating opinions.

 It would be interesting to compare similarly the correlations one may obtain with other global ranking heuristics, like the *Copeland* or the *Kohler* ranking rule.